 Funding for honors courses and the operation of The Honors College comes from the University at Albany, through the State University of New York, as appropriated by the New York State Legislature.
-However, we cannot use this funding for many of our community-building activities (such as our 4.0 dinners, receptions for new honors parents, and our August orientation program) and other expenses that help to enhance the honors residence experiences (such as our reading garden).
+However, we cannot use this funding for many of our community-building activities (such as celebratory receptions for students achieving a 4.0, receptions for new honors parents, and our August orientation program) and other expenses that help to enhance the honors residence experiences (such as our reading garden).
 For these, we rely on gifts from current honors families, alumni, and friends of The Honors College.

 All gifts to The Honors College are made to the University at Albany Foundation.
 Gifts can be received in several ways.
 For additional information, please see the webpage for the UAlbany Fund.
 In addition, gifts can be sent directly to: Director of The Honors College, University at Albany, 1400 Washington Avenue, Lecture Center 31, Albany, NY 12222.

 If it would be helpful, contact us for one of our gift envelopes (firstname.lastname@example.org; 518-442-9067).

 Gifts of any size can be made to The Director's Fund.
 These gifts are combined to support our community-building activities each year.

 One-time or annual gifts can be made to support specific community-building activities of The Honors College.
 For more information on funding specific activities, please contact the Interim Director (email@example.com).
 Specific mention can be made of a family providing funding or not, depending on the wishes of the donor.

 4.0 Reception: Special dinner receptions are held in the Honors College Apartment for students receiving a 4.0 grade point average the previous semester.

 4.0 Recognition: Students attaining the 4.0 receive a small gift acknowledging their accomplishment.
 For example, in past years students received a flash drive or an honors-college mug.
 Students are pleased to have their academic success acknowledged.